Raymondvonz/CodeWords/W7/readme.md

 The ideal was to create a narrative for reader by using interative windows.
 Reading can be so different in digital space.
 Multi-media devices may bring reading to the next level by creating immersive and interactive disseminations.

 > A new generation of digital writers is building on video games, incorporating their interactive features—and cognitive sparks—into novelistic narratives that embrace the capabilities of our screens and tablets. -PAUL LA FARGE [*The Deep Space of Digital Reading*](http://nautil.us/issue/32/space/the-deep-space-of-digital-reading).
 What I wanna highlight is how interactive and engaging can reading be in the digital space as well as how likely can readers be distracted from the reading itself.

+### B

+Our live coding session with Karen introduced us to using the sound library and extending Javascript's p5.js with other libraries.
+I definitely gonna bring sound into my final design.

+An attempt i did [Play here](https://raymondvonz.github.io/CodeWords/W6/sketch_3d/).